Justice Department investigating Matt Gaetz as part of broader trafficking probe into another Florida politician - KION546

 Gaetz also accused a former Department of Justice prosecutor, David McGee, of attempting to extort him and his family over the allegations.

-McGee did not immediately respond to a request for comment by CNN, but in an interview with The Washington Post, he denied that he is involved in attempts to extort Gaetz or is connected to the DOJ investigation.
+McGee, in a statement Wednesday, denied that he is involved in attempts to extort Gaetz or is connected to the DOJ investigation.

-“It is completely false.
-It’s a blatant attempt to distract from the fact that he’s under investigation for sex trafficking of minors,” McGee told the Post.
-“I have no connection with that case at all, other than, one of a thousand people who have heard the rumors.”

-McGee had a major professional success in October, when he and his law firm won a massive judgment from a US federal court, ordering Iran to pay more than $1.45 billion to the family of kidnapped former FBI agent Robert Levinson, Iran has denied any knowledge of Levinson’s kidnapping.
-McGee, as the family’s primary attorney, is still seeking to force Iran to pay.
+“Congressman Matt Gaetz made an allegation on The Tucker Carlson show last night that David L. McGee, a partner in the firm of Beggs & Lane, had attempted to extort money from Gaetz and his family in exchange for McGee making the investigation against Congressman Gaetz ‘go away.’
+The allegation by the Congressman is both false and defamatory,” McGee’s law firm said in a statement.
+“While he was with the DOJ he would never have entertained a scheme such as what Congressman Gaetz suggests nor would he today.
+Unsubstantiated allegations do not change that fact.”

 “If there is a tape, play the tape,” McGee told the newspaper.
 “There is nothing on that tape that is untoward.
 It is a pleasant conversation of a dad concerned about his son and the trouble his son was in.”